SarahBeecroft/container-wrappers/README.md

 At the end of the setup, the script will advise on a couple of variable definitions to be added in your `~/.bash_profile`, something like:

 ```
-For proper functioning of this setup, ensure these two definitions are in your ~/.bash_profile :
+For proper functioning of this setup, ensure these two definitions are in your ~/.bash_profile or ~/.bashrc file:

 ##############################
 export PATH=$PATH:[..]
 export SINGULARITY_BINDPATH=$SINGULARITY_BINDPATH,[..]
 ##############################
 ```

+Then, source the file with
+`source ~/.bash_profile` or `source ~/.bashrc`

 ## Current known limitations